 Plan a barbecue.

-Summers are great for barbecues, so why not involve your children in planning one?
+The summer is great for barbecues, so why not involve your children in planning one?
 Give them a budget and have them make a list of everything you need for the occasion: food, drinks, napkins, coal.
 Take them to the store and teach them to shop around and maybe even beat the budget.
 Give them the money they saved to spend on a treat as a bonus.

 Teaching children to stick to a budget and to comparison shop are good skills to learn early on.
 Is your child’s birthday in the summer?
 Use this activity to plan the celebration!